pace-rs/docs/src/command_line_interface/command_reference.md

-  hold    ⏸️ Pauses the time tracking for the most recent active activity [aliases: h] now     ⏲️ Shows you at a glance what you're currently tracking [aliases: n] resume  ⏯️ Resumes a previously paused activity, allowing you to continue where you left off [aliases: r] review  📈 Get sophisticated insights on your activities [aliases: rev] setup   🛠️ Set up a pace configuration, a new project, or generate shell completions [aliases: s] docs    📚 Open the online documentation for pace [aliases: d] help    Print this message or the help of the given subcommand(s)
+  hold    ⏸️ Pauses the time tracking for the most recent active activity [aliases: h] now     ⏲️ Shows you at a glance what you're currently tracking [aliases: n] resume  ⏯️ Resumes a previously paused activity, allowing you to continue where you left off [aliases: r] reflect  📈 Get sophisticated insights on your activities [aliases: rev] setup   🛠️ Set up a pace configuration, a new project, or generate shell completions [aliases: s] docs    📚 Open the online documentation for pace [aliases: d] help    Print this message or the help of the given subcommand(s)